You are here

 For practical tips in helping the youngest of new players, click here to download a PDF file entitled Early Start.
 Please print and keep it with you to review periodically.
 Once a player reaches first grade, they may be ready to begin our learning program, which is taught in a fun game based way by many of our Certified Coaches around the country.
 Click here to find one.

 After some time together at the driving range, you will decide that it’s time to play, but there is a challenge in front of you: the course, which is far too long for your young golfer or virtually any beginner.
 Our research has shown that most forward tees (usually red) make it impossible to reach the green in regulation unless the player is able to hit the ball about 150 yards or longer in the air with a driver.
-Of course, this is impossible at first, so for a creative solution, the FAMILY COURSE page will give you some ideas on what to do.
+Of course, this is impossible at first, so for a creative solution, the LONGLEAF TEE SYSTEM page will give you some ideas on what to do.

 As your player progresses, parents of tournament players are encouraged to become Second Goal Parents.
 Click here to learn more.
 Offered by the Positive Coaching Alliance, this program will provide valuable tools to help your child learn to win both on the playing field and in life.
 What more could a parent ask?
 Our Tournament Players Association will even provide you credit for this course once it is completed.